twnanda/twnanda/content/articles/dharmagupta/kaayanagara/kaayanagara%zh.rst

 Dhamma should not be sold like goods in the market place.
 Permission to reproduce this publication in any way for free distribution, as a gift of Dhamma, is hereby granted and no further permission need be obtained.
 Reproduction in any way for commercial gain is strictly prohibited.

 ..
   09-23 modi.
-PDF ; ODT suspended
-  09-22 add english version
+PDF ; ODT suspended; repair lingking of 護法法師 09-22 add english version
   2024-09-21; create rst on 2024-09-21